Bobby Bare

-Robert Joseph Bare Sr. (born April 7, 1935), known as Bobby Bare, is an American country music singer and songwriter, best known for the songs "Marie Laveau", "Detroit City", and "500 Miles Away from Home".
+Robert Joseph Bare Sr. (born April 7, 1935) is an American country music singer and songwriter, best known for the songs "Marie Laveau", "Detroit City", and "500 Miles Away from Home".
 He is the father of Bobby Bare Jr., also a musician.

 Early career

-Bare was born in Ironton, Ohio, on April 7, 1935.In the 1950s, he repeatedly tried and failed to sell his songs.
+Bare was born in Ironton, Ohio, on April 7, 1935.
+In the 1950s, he repeatedly tried and failed to sell his songs.
 He finally got a record deal, with Capitol Records, and recorded a few unsuccessful rock and roll singles.
 Just before he was drafted into the United States Army, he wrote a song called "The All American Boy" and did a demonstration tape (demo) for his friend, Bill Parsons, to learn how to record.
 Instead of using Parsons' later version, the record company, Fraternity Records, decided to go with Bare's original demo.
 The record reached number two on the Billboard Hot 100, but Fraternity erroneously credited Bill Parsons on the label.
 The same track, with the same billing error, peaked at number 22 in the UK Singles Chart in April 1959.
 In 1965, an album of older recorded material, Tender Years (JM-6026), was released on the Hilltop label.
 That same year, the material was repackaged by Sears and released under the title Bobby in Song (SPS-115).